 What’s the beauty about Robo-advisors?

-It’s easy to use and you can start investing in any amounts.
+It’s easy to use and you can start investing in any amount.
 You don’t need a lot of money to start investing and you can start investing your Ang Bao (or red packet) money after Chinese New Year is over.

 Also, you can withdraw the funds anytime and this is a much better option than accumulating your savings in your bank account which only earns you a mere interest rate of 0.05%.

 I was a little wary about investing in Robo-advisors because I wasn’t sure if the returns would be any higher or would I end up making a loss.
 But after reading positive reviews on the various renowned Robo-advisors, I took a leap of faith and jumped into the bandwagon.
 I started off with StashAway, then followed by Syfe and Endowus, as they seemed to be rather popular among Seedly Community members.
 Here are my honest reviews of the three Robo-advisors platforms.